Mat931/esp32-doorbell-bus-interface/how_to_order.md

 - Make sure `Economic` and `Top Side` are selected
 - Select `Quantity (PCBA Qty): 2` or `5` depending on how many assembled boards you want to order
 - Select `Tooling holes: Added by Customer`
+- Under `Assembly` - `Advanced Options` edit the remark and add the text `P1 orientation is correct`
 - Click the blue `Confirm` button
 - Click `Next`
 - Upload the [BOM and CPL files](https://github.com/Mat931/esp32-doorbell-bus-interface/tree/main/fabrication)